NordicSemiconductor/asset-tracker-cloud-firmware-azure/README.rst

 +---------------------+------------------+---------------------------------+

 .. note::
-   The Azure FOTA process is expected to change during the coming months depending on the new `Azure Device Update for IoT Hub`_ that is in currently in preview.
+   The Azure FOTA process is expected to change in the near future depending on the new `Azure Device Update for IoT Hub`_ that is currently in preview.

-Setting up the Asset Tracker Cloud Example
+Setting up the Asset Tracker cloud example
 ------------------------------------------

 To set up the application to work with a specific cloud example, see the following documentation: